hilogames/Flippy/Development.md

 ## Current Tasks

-- Clear saved games on reset app?
-(And long-press to delete saved games at same time?)
+- Clear saved games on reset app.

 - Maybe at the same time as doing icons and splash screens: Check SKScene dimensions for each device; is anything being scaled that